kagurazakayashi/EvernightBoard/README.md

 ## Use Cases

+`(￣▽￣)"` _A scenario where using a touchscreen is difficult and speaking is also difficult... when would such a situation occur?_

 - When verbal communication is limited and **touchscreen precision is extremely low** (e.g., wearing gloves) or **the touchscreen is unusable**, use preset large text or images to quickly convey information to others.
+- Presenting prompts to the stage from offstage.
 - Scenarios where you simply need to display text messages or images in large sizes on the screen and be able to turn pages.

 ### Supported Page-Turning Methods

+- **Switch screens using icon buttons in the navigation bar**: The most standard method for page navigation.
+  - In portrait mode, the navigation bar automatically shifts to the slightly tilted side of the phone, ensuring the thumb of either hand can easily reach it.
-- Switching screen tabs via the navigation bar
+  - In landscape mode, the navigation bar always remains at the bottom.
-- Switching screen tabs by tapping half of the screen
+- **Touch half of the screen to switch screens**: Enables accurate page turning even with low touch precision.
-  - Top and bottom halves in portrait mode
+  - Portrait mode: Top and bottom halves.
-  - Left and right halves in landscape mode
+  - Landscape mode: Left and right halves.
+- **Use volume buttons to turn pages**: Physical buttons serve as your most reliable backup.
+This feature must be enabled separately in the software settings.

 ## How to Use

 ### Preparation

-1. After launching the App, you will see blank content and an initial tab (**New Screen**).
-You will see two areas:
+1. After launching the APP, you will see blank content and an initial tab (**New Screen**).
+There are two main areas:
-    1. **Navigation Bar Area**: Contains multiple buttons that can be modified and added by yourself; each button represents a "**Screen**".
+   1. **Navigation Bar Area**: Contains multiple customizable buttons; each button represents a "**Screen**."
-    2. **Blank Area**: This is the current "**Screen**", where you can specify whether it displays text or an image.
+   2. **Blank Area**: The current "**Screen**," where you can choose to display text or an image.
-2. Press the **currently selected** tab (if it's your first time using it, it will be the only tab) to open the menu.
+2. Tap the **currently selected** tab (the only one available if using it for the first time) to open the menu.
 The menu includes the following items:
-    1. **Navigation Bar Tab Related** (Light Blue)
+   1. **Navigation Tab Related** (Light Blue)
-        1. **Sidebar Icon**: You can change the icon of the current item in the sidebar by selecting one from the opened icon library.
+      1. **Sidebar Icon**: Change the icon for the current item in the sidebar by selecting one from the icon library.
       2. **Sidebar Title**: The label below the icon.
-Line breaks are not supported, and it is recommended to keep the content as brief as possible.
+It does not support line breaks, and content should be kept as short as possible.
-    2. **Navigation Bar Tab Order Adjustment** (Green)
+   2. **Navigation Tab Order Adjustment** (Green)
-        1. **Move Up**: Moves this icon to the previous position in the navigation bar.
-If it is already at the front, it will automatically move to the back.
+      1. **Move Up**: Move this icon to the previous position in the navigation bar.
+If it's already at the beginning, it moves to the end.
-        2. **Move Down**: Moves this icon to the next position in the navigation bar.
-If it is already at the back, it will automatically move to the front.
+      2. **Move Down**: Move this icon to the next position in the navigation bar.
+If it's already at the end, it moves to the beginning.
    3. **Set Current Screen Content** (Orange)
-        1. **Set to Text**: The current screen will display a text segment you set.
-Line breaks are supported, and the text will automatically fill the screen and be maximized.
+      1. **Set as Text**: The current screen will display text you enter.
+It supports line breaks, and the text will auto-fill and be maximized.
-        2. **Set to Image**: The current screen will display an image you set.
-Be careful not to use image files that are too large to avoid wasting RAM.
+      2. **Set as Image**: The current screen will display an image you select.
+Note: Avoid large image files to save RAM.
-    4. **Set Color** (Pink): The colors adjusted here also apply to the navigation bar **located on the current screen**.
+   4. **Set Color** (Pink): Color adjustments here also apply to the navigation bar **on the current screen**.
-        1. **Text Color**: Set the text color of the **text mode** on the current screen and the text color of the navigation bar on the current screen.
+      1. **Text Color**: Sets the text color for the **Text Mode** on the current screen and the text color of the current navigation bar.
-        2. **Background Color**: Set the background color of the current screen and the background color of the navigation bar on the current screen.
+      2. **Background Color**: Sets the background color for the current screen and its navigation bar.
 Be careful not to set it to the same color as the text.
    5. **Add or Delete Screen** (Blue)
-        1. **Add Screen**: Create a new screen.
-You can tap the new screen button in the navigation bar to switch to it, and **tap it again** to open the menu for editing.
+      1. **Add New Screen**: Create a new screen.
+You can tap the new button in the navigation bar to switch to it, and **tap it again** to open the edit menu.
-        2. **Duplicate Screen**: Copy the current screen to a new screen, including the text/image/color.
+      2. **Copy Screen**: Copy the current screen (including text/images/colors) to a new screen.
-    6. **Delete Screen** (Red): This will remove the current screen, and all content on the current screen will be lost.
+   6. **Delete Screen** (Red): Removes the current screen; all content on this screen will be lost.
-    7. **App Settings** (Gray): Display more functions.
+   7. **App Settings** (Gray): Displays additional functions.
-        1. Page-Turning Interaction
+      1. Paging Interaction
-            1. **Half-Screen Tap Page Turn** Switch: When turned on, you can switch screens by tapping half of the screen (top and bottom halves in portrait mode, left and right halves in landscape mode).
+         1. **Half-Screen Paging** Toggle: When enabled, tap either half of the screen to switch screens (top/bottom for portrait, left/right for landscape).
-            2. **Volume Button Page Turn** Switch: Use the device's volume buttons to switch screens, suitable for situations where the touchscreen is completely unusable.
+         2. **Volume Key Paging** Toggle: Use the device's volume buttons to switch screens, useful when the touchscreen is unavailable.
+      2. Navigation Bar Position
+         1. Position in **Landscape Mode**:
+            1. **Always at Bottom** (Default).
+            2. Can be changed to: Always at Top, Always on Left, or Always on Right.
+         2. Position in **Portrait Mode**:
+            1. **Auto-move to Slightly Tilted Side** (Default): The navigation bar automatically moves to the side the phone is slightly tilted toward (Left or Right) for easy thumb access.
+            2. Can be changed to: Always at Top, Always on Left, Always on Right, or Always at Bottom.
-        2. Configuration Management: Allocates **Screen Settings** and **Data Settings**.
+      3. Configuration Management: Manage **Screen Settings** and **Data Settings**.
-            1. **Export Configuration**: Export **Screen Configuration** to a JSON file.
-If there are images, they will be embedded, causing the exported file to become significantly larger.
+         1. **Export Config**: Export **Screen Configuration** to a JSON file.
+Embedded images will significantly increase the file size.
-            2. **Import Configuration**: Import **Screen Configuration** from a JSON file.
-It is recommended to only import configurations from the same App version.
+         2. **Import Config**: Import **Screen Configuration** from a JSON file.
+It is recommended to only import configs from the same APP version.
          3. **Restore Factory Settings**: Clear all **Screen Settings** and **Software Settings**.
-        3. About
+      4. About
-            1. **Help and Information**: Open the about window.
+         1. **Help and Info**: Open the "About" window.
-                1. **Instructions**, **Feedback**, **Source Code**: Open the browser to visit relevant web pages.
+            1. **User Guide**, **Feedback**, **Source Code**: Opens the browser to visit related webpages.
-                2. **View License**: List the licensing agreements of this software and all third-party libraries used by this software.
+            2. **View Licenses**: Lists the license agreements for this software and all third-party libraries used.
-            2. **Exit Program**: Completely exit the program and release RAM.
-It will not be kept in the background.
+         2. **Exit Program**: Completely close the program and release RAM; no background processes will remain.

 #### Other Suggestions